PseudoDevs/IamGhost/abmd4.md

-Last updated: 2024-04-07 18:03:49
+Last updated: 2024-04-07 18:04:25
-Random Quote: They're all running away from something.
-Why else would someone want to go somewhere different? - Virginia Wilson
+Random Quote: That's what they do, don't they?
+They show you the world, and then they tell you you can't have it. - Virginia Wilson